arvindpunk/url-switcher/README.md

 # url-switcher

-This extension allows user to switch between google accounts for Gmail, Google Drive, Google Calendar etc. in a single click.
+An extension that allows user to quickly switch between Google accounts for Gmail, Drive, Calendar etc. with a single click.

 ## Supported Domains